rbitting/pi-display/python/README.md

 * `source`: Source for the articles.
 Can be 'nytimes' or any [source ID from News API](https://newsapi.org/docs/endpoints/sources)
 * `num`: Number of headlines to display

-### Google Calendar
+### OpenWeatherMap

-The [Google Calendar API](https://developer.wordnik.com/) is used to display the next calendar event.
-Your Google Calendar ID needs to be set in the GOOGLE_CALENDAR_ID environment variable in order for this functionality to work.
+Weather data is retrieved from the [OpenWeatherMap one call API](https://openweathermap.org/api/one-call-api).
+It includes current temperature, 3-day forecast, sunrise/sunset, and weather description (used to generate weather icon).
+Your OpenWeatherMap API key needs to be set in the OWM_API_KEY environment variable in order for this functionality to work.
+Default location is Philadelphia, PA.

 #### Configuration Options

+* `enabled`: Boolean to declare whether to get and display the weather information
+* `lat`: Latitude for the weather location
+* `lon`: Longitude for the weather location

+The default latitude and longitude is Philadelphia, PA.

+### Pi-Hole

+The Pi-Hole status information is retrieved from the local [Pi-Hole API](https://discourse.pi-hole.net/t/pi-hole-api/1863).
+It includes current status (enabled/disabled), number of queries blocked, and percentage of queries blocked.
+Your Pi-Hole's IP address needs to be set in the PIHOLE_ADDRESS environment variable in order for this functionality to work.

+#### Configuration Options

+* `enabled`: Boolean to declare whether to get and display the Pi-Hole information

+### Septa

+The free [SEPTA api](https://www3.septa.org/) is used to retrieve the next arriving buses for the specified routes in the app settings.
+No API key is required.

+#### Configuration Options

+* `enabled`: Boolean to declare whether to get and display the word of the day
+* `num`: The number of upcoming buses to display on the screen.
+Default is 4.
+* `routes`: An array of bus route objects containing a bus `route` number and a `stop` id.
+Stop ids can be retrieved via the [SEPTA stops API](https://www3.septa.org/#/Static%20Data/Stops).

+### Wordnik

+[Wordnik](https://developer.wordnik.com/) is used to get the word of the day definition.
+Your Wordnik API key needs to be set in the WORDNIK_API_KEY environment variable in order for this functionality to work.

+#### Configuration Options

-* `enabled`: Boolean to declare whether to get and display Google Calendar data
+* `enabled`: Boolean to declare whether to get and display the word of the day

 ## In Progress...